canmom/vector/VECTOR.md

 Don't think too much about that, maybe.

 A movement - there!
-She adjusts her stance, points the VECTOR Engine towards her foe, lets her eyes adjust.
+She adjusts her stance, points the VECTOR engine towards her foe, lets her eyes adjust.

 A VECTOR can't be killed - but she certainly can be defeated, captured... maybe even converted.
 Her quarry defected once, after all - maybe she'd think better of it.
 Maybe they would fight on the same unit, maybe after the battles they might wipe off the blood and she'd be held down and...